 Saturday Dharma Morning

 The morning takes place in two halves.
 In the first half, we explore one of two Buddhist meditations.
-After the break, starting at 10.15am we will introduce another aspect of Buddhism with an opportunity for discussion.
+After a short break, we will introduce another aspect of Buddhism with an opportunity for discussion.

 At the Sydney Buddhist Centre in Newtown, we teach two Buddhist meditation practices: Mindfulness of Breathing, for developing awareness, integration and clarity of mind; and Mettā Bhāvanā (“development of loving kindness”), which brings about a gentle but radical transformation of our emotional world.
 Each week we alternate between the two practices.

 The physical class at our Centre in Newtown will take place in two separate spaces.
 For those who are new to meditation we will give a fully led practice, led by an experienced member of our community.
 You can join this class even if you have no previous experience.
 For those who are more experienced, we have a lightly guided meditation in a different room.

 We introduce traditional teachings of the Buddha in a way that is accessible and practical to everyday life in the modern world.
 Usually the format is a talk, followed by breaking into smaller groups for discussion.
 Each week will stand alone so there is no need for any previous knowledge.

 How To Join